 We were born and raised in Murray County Georgia with the County Seat at Chatsworth.

 We are currently located in SW Missouri in Taney County between the towns of Branson and Forsyth.
 My Dogs come from a long line of squirrel treeing stock that go back many generations.
 A lot of the ancestors of my dogs have proven themselves time and time again in competition hunts and in the woods.
 All the Dogs I breed have excellent Pedigrees.
-I breed and sell a few litters each year to help cover the cost of food and medication.
+I breed and sell a few litters each from my 8 Female and 5 Male Feists and 2 Curs.
+Only 4 of my Females and 3 Males have been bred.
+I have only bred the Dogs that will tree a squirrel.
+Any profit I make selling Dogs or Puppies goes toward paying for my Grand Daughter's College Education.

 We make several trips between Branson, Mo. and Chatsworth, Ga. each year to visit Family and to manage our Rental Property near Rydal, Ga.
 I usually drop off Dogs and Pups along the way going and coming.
 If we need to, we go thru Memphis, Tn.--Tupelo, Ms.-- Birmingham, Al.--and then I-20 on in.
 We usually come back up I-24 to Paducah, Ky. and then West on US60.
 This allows people to save a lot of money by not having to drive here or have a Dog shipped.
 We also haul other people's Dogs for a modest fee.
 Most of them to and from Danny Williams' training pen near Doniphan, Mo.